In March 2020, the coronavirus pandemic sent college students home in waves to practice social distancing and avoid infection.

 At the same time, the crisis provided select students at Virginia Tech the chance to observe internal and external corporate messaging.

-To do so, students in Professional Communication (CMST 3214), a mix of juniors and seniors, rely on Emerge with Rubin, our signature online platform.
+To do so, students in Professional Communication (CMST 3214), a mix of juniors and seniors, rely on Emerge, our signature online platform.

 Emerge, which integrates into Canvas, Blackboard, D2L, Moodle and Sakai, gives students actionable templates and guidance for writing/speaking scenarios related to career development, entrepreneurship, leadership and management.